 So, is celery good for dogs?
 The answer is yes; feeding celery to your dog gives them extra nutrition and supports their well-being.
 If you want to incorporate more celery into your dog's diet but frequent urination is a concern, Gotta Go Grass has the solution for you.

-We offer indoor natural grass patches so your pet always has a safe, comfortable place to relieve themselves.
+We offer indoor dog potty so your pet always has a safe, comfortable place to relieve themselves.
 Plus, we operate online, so you can avoid the hassle of going to the store.
 For more convenience, subscribe to our potty system with refills delivered straight to your door each month!